-In the Spring, GVCS has a Science Fair.
-All students grades 1-12 are required to do a science project.
-More information is given on the specifics of this project in each individual class.
+In the spring, GVCS hosts a Science Fair.
+All students are required to submit a project.

 Math (Saxon 2nd Grade Curriculum)

-Story cards are used to make our way through the Bible starting off in Genesis and making our way through Paul in the New Testament.
-The stories are in real everyday language and give true life examples of how to apply Bible lessons.
-A Bible verse is learned monthly and tested monthly as well.
-We have Bible lessons on Mondays, Tuesdays and Thursdays.
-Wednesday's are GVCS Elementary Chapels.
-Friday's are Bible test days.
+Story cards are used to make our way through the Bible starting in Genesis as well as Paul in the New Testament.
+The stories are in everyday language and give real-life examples of how to apply Bible lessons.
+A Bible verse is learned and tested monthly.

 Throughout the year, we go through 10 curriculum reading books.

 - Tip Toes